Axia-Tech/AXIA-wiki/docs/general/how-to-dyor.md

 statement on a project's site infers no information about the project's legitimacy, and it's certainly not a "seal of approval" by AXIACoin Foundation.

-The same thing goes for projects that have the "Polka" prefix in their name.
+The same thing goes for projects that have the "Axia" prefix in their name.
 Many projects use that to associate themselves with the ecosystem, some legitimately and others only to piggyback on AXIASolar's reputation.